christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \epigraph{\hfill Anything that can go wrong will go wrong.}{--- \textup{Murphy's Law}}

 Modern real-time distributed systems are expected to be reliable, i.e., to function as expected without interruption, and to be safe, i.e., not to cause catastrophic accidents even if a subsystem misbehaves.
 For a distributed system to be both reliable and secure, it must be designed to be _fault-tolerant_, i.e., the application must be able to cope with node failures without interrupting service.
 In addition, it must also be able to withstand faults without operating incorrectly, i.e., responding to user requests with erroneous or malicious content.
 In large distributed systems, faults will happen - they are inevitable.
 Therefore, fault-tolerance is the realization and acknowledgement that there will be faults in a system.
 There is no system that is 100 % fault-tolerant.

+\begin{definition}[$k$-Fault-Tolerance]
-A system that can tolerate at least $k$ faulty nodes is called $k$-_fault-tolerant_.
+A system that can tolerate at least $k$ faulty nodes is called $k$-\textit{fault-tolerant}.

-\todo{K-fault-tolerance formatted as a definition?}
+\end{definition}

-To understand how a system can be designed to be both reliable and secure, we review the definitions of reliability and security [@mulazzani1985reliability; @farooq2012metrics]:
+To understand how a system can be designed to be both reliable and secure, we review the definitions of reliability and security [@mulazzani1985reliability; @farooq2012metrics; @musa1993operational]:

-\todo{If sufficient time, use actual definition formatting for things like this instead of just paragraphs}
+\begin{definition}[Reliability]

-\paragraph{Reliability.} The _reliability_ of a system is the probability that its functions will execute successfully under a given set of environmental conditions (operational profile[^operational-profile]) and over a given time period $t$, denoted by $R(t)$.
+The \textit{reliability} of a system is the probability that its functions will execute successfully under a given set of environmental conditions (operational profile\footnote{An operational profile is a quantitative characterization of how a system will be operated by actual users\nopagebreak}) and over a given time period $t$, denoted by $R(t)$.
 Here $R(t) = P(T > t), t \geq 0$ where $T$ is a random variable denoting the time to failure.
-This function is also known as the _survival function_.
+This function is also known as the \textit{survival function}.

-[^operational-profile]: An operational profile is a quantitative characterization of how a system will be operated by actual users [@musa1993operational].
+\end{definition}

 Different users using the same system in different ways may experience different levels of reliability.
 An operational profile shows how to increase productivity and reliability by allowing us to quickly find the faults that impact the system reliability mostly and by finding the right test coverage.

 There are also other dimensions of interest to express the reliability of a system: